Exact computation of the CDF of the Euclidean distance between a point and a random variable uniformly distributed in disks, balls, or polyhedrons and application to PSHA: Distance to a random variable uniformly distributed in a polygone

-We now consider the case where input variable {\tt{In}} of Algorithm 3 is zero, i.e., the case where $\overline{S_i S_{i+1}}$ is contained in the complement of the interior of $\mathcal{D}(P,d)$.
+We now consider the case where input variable {\tt{In}} of Algorithm 3 is zero, i.e., the case where $S_{i+1}$ belongs to $\mathcal{H}_P$.
 In this case, $S_{i+2}$ can belong to three different regions, denoted by $\mathcal{R}_4$, $\mathcal{R}_5$, and $\mathcal{R}_6$ in Figure \ref{figfourcases} and respectively represented in pink in the middle right, in green in the bottom left, and in yellow in the bottom right figures of Figure \ref{figfourcases}.

 Regions $\mathcal{R}_4, \mathcal{R}_5$, and $\mathcal{R}_6$ are given by (see Figure \ref{figfourcases}):